 Introducing ASU 2016-14

-And so you may be interested in a new requirement set forth in Accounting Standards Update (ASU) 2016-14 to disclose information in audited financial statements about liquidity.
-Nonprofits will now be required to present information about financial assets available to meet the cash needs of the organization within one year of the balance sheet date.
+And so you may be interested in the new ASU 2016-14 liquidity disclosure requirement.
+(ASU stands for Accounting Standards Update.)
+Nonprofits will now be required to present information about liquidity in their audited financial statements.
+Specifically, nonprofits must show assets available to meet the cash needs of the organization within one year of the balance sheet date.

 Isn’t this the fundamental question that everyone has been asking all along?
 Are we okay cash-wise?
 Do we have enough cash to meet our expenses this month?
 What about next month?
 And the month after that?

 The Financial Accounting Standards Board in ASU 2016-14 has made it clear that information about liquidity is just as important to users of the organization’s financial statements as it is to the organization’s management.
 (ASU 2016-14 is effective for fiscal years beginning after Dec.
 15, 2017.
 Yes, that soon!)
 But liquidity is more complicated than simply cash-on-hand.
 So with apologies to all you cash-basis enthusiasts, we need to drag in a few accrual concepts.
 But bear with us; it’s not so hard and we think you’ll like what you learn.